IndexChain/Index-DIP3-Upgrade/README.md

         git clone https://github.com/indexofficial/index

-2. Build Zcoin-core:
+2. Build Index-core:

-    Configure and build the headless Zcoin binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Index binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.